 If you spend time wishing the job weren’t, well, the job that it is, you’ll waste precious time and emotional energy you could spend learning how to get better at understanding and learning the work and the people.
 Community management isn’t a job; it’s a lifestyle – one that can be great if you let it.

 2) You don’t know what you don’t know.
 And that’s okay.
 New managers often feel like they are caught in a whirlwind of stuff they don’t know anything about and guess what?
 They are, and to one degree or another, always will be in that world of not knowing everything because no two days, two problems or two people are ever the same.
+You can help manage this though, and start to understand how to lead a group of people.
+Luckily, Impel Dynamic offer leadership training to managers and business owners who may not know how to tackle leading.
+For more information on leadership and management training from Impel Dynamic, check out their website.
 There will always be something you don’t know about.
 But here’s something you should know, new managers: You aren’t paid to know everything; you’re paid to be able to find out what you need to know.
 Over years, that information builds up and makes many aspects of the job easier; but rest assured you will always be faced with something you don’t know.
 And that is okay!

 3) Calmness will be your greatest strength.
 When tough situations arise (a common enough occurrence for us), typically a new manager’s first reactions are sweaty palms, a racing pulse and a high emotional reaction (anger, hurt feelings, general freak out).
 This is normal, but not productive.
 I’ve written about learning to stay calm many times; here, here and here (and that’s just a few of them) and YES it is a skill anyone can learn.
 It boils down to your acknowledgement and internalization of these 3 truths: You must 1) understanding your own emotions; 2) know you can’t control other people or events, only your reaction to them; and lastly; 3) They can’t eat you (h/t Rolf Crocker).
 I’m only partially kidding on that last one.
 Learning how to stay calm in the face of unpleasantness will be your greatest strength and armor, allowing you to do your job and do it well for the long-term and with your sanity intact.